aaronkampmeier/FRC-Advanced-Scouting-Touchstone/Pods/GMStepper/README.md

 /// Font of the middle label.
 Defaults to AvenirNext-Bold, 25.0 points in size. var labelFont = UIFont(name: "AvenirNext-Bold", size: 25.0)

+/// Corner radius of the middle label's layer.
+Defaults to 0.0. var labelCornerRadius: CGFloat = 0.0

 /// Corner radius of the stepper's layer.
 Defaults to 4.0. var cornerRadius: CGFloat = 4.0